AlanRockefeller/motoinat.py/README.md

 This script allows you to find iNaturalist observations that correspond to specific Mushroom Observer (MO) observation numbers.
 It supports retrieving data from a list of numbers or from a file and offers multiple output options, including URLs or observation IDs only.

-By Alan Rockefeller - January 2, 2025
+By Alan Rockefeller - May 15, 2025

+## Version 1.1
+- Supports https or http MO URL's
+- Supports the new mushroomobserver.org/obs/ URL's

 ## Features
 - Search for iNaturalist observations based on Mushroom Observer numbers.